Cysharp/MemoryPack/README.md

 async ValueTask<T?> DeserializeAsync<T>(Stream stream)
 ```

-`ref` overload overwrite existing instance, for details see [Overwrite](#overwrite) section.
+`ref` overload overwrites an existing instance, for details see the [Overwrite](#overwrite) section.

-`DeserializeAsync(Stream)` is not completely streaming read, first read into MemoryPack's internal pool up to the end-of-stream, then deserialize.
+`DeserializeAsync(Stream)` is not a complete streaming read operation, first it reads into MemoryPack's internal pool up to the end-of-stream, then it deserializes.

-If you want to do a complete streaming read, see [Streaming Serialization](#streaming-serialization) section.
+If you want to do a complete streaming read operation, see the [Streaming Serialization](#streaming-serialization) section.

 Overwrite
 ---